Chart Color Schemes

 Strathfieldsaye shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 30.5%, exceeding the Rest of Vic average of 21.7% and the SA3 area rate of 23.6%.
-Bachelor degrees are most common at 21.1%, followed by postgraduate qualifications (4.8%) and graduate diplomas (4.6%).
-Vocational credentials are held by 35.8% of residents aged 15+, with advanced diplomas at 11.9% and certificates at 23.9%.
-Educational participation is high, with 33.8% currently enrolled in formal education.
+The educational profile of the area is distinct within the region, with tertiary qualification rates among residents aged 15 and over at 30.5%, higher than the Rest of Vic. average of 21.7% and the SA3 rate of 23.6%.
+Bachelor degrees are the most common tertiary qualification at 21.1%, followed by postgraduate degrees at 4.8% and graduate diplomas at 4.6%.
+Vocational education is also highly represented, with 35.8% of the population aged 15 and over holding trade credentials, comprising advanced diplomas at 11.9% and certificates at 23.9%.

 Frequently Asked Questions - Education